BroadbandForum/usp/docs/specification/index.md

 * All configured Topic Filter values for use with this MQTT server MUST be included in a `SUBSCRIBE` packet.
 For a USP Agent, the `.MQTT.Client.{i}.Subscription.{i}. ` table can be used to configure Topic Filter values.
 * If an MQTT 5.0 USP Endpoint received one or more User Property in the `CONNACK` packet where the name of the name-value pair is "subscribe-topic", the USP Endpoint MUST include the value of all such name-value pairs in its `SUBSCRIBE` packet as a Topic Filter.
 * If an MQTT 5.0 Endpoint received a Response Information property in the `CONNACK` packet, and the topic from that Response Information property is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the previous 2 bullets, the Endpoint MUST include the value of the Response Information property in its `SUBSCRIBE` packet.
-* If an Endpoint has a `ResponseTopicConfigured` value and did not receive a Response Information property in the `CONNACK` packet, and the topic in the `ResponseTopicConfigured` Parameter is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the first 2 bullets, the Endpoint MUST include the value of the `ResponseTopicConfigured` in its `SUBSCRIBE` packet.
+* If a USP Agent has a `ResponseTopicConfigured` value and did not receive a Response Information property in the `CONNACK` packet, and the topic in the `ResponseTopicConfigured` Parameter is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the first 2 bullets, the Agent MUST include the value of the `ResponseTopicConfigured` in its `SUBSCRIBE` packet.
+For MQTT 5.0 clients, the subscription topic is set to the value of `ResponseTopicConfigured`.
+For MQTT 3.1.1 clients, the subscription topic is set to a wildcarded topic filter based on the value of `ResponseTopicConfigured`.

-**[R-MQTT.16]{}** - USP Agents that have NOT received a "subscribe-topic" User Property in the `CONNACK` and do NOT have a configured Topic Filter (`Device.MQTT.Client.{i}.Subscription.{i}.Topic` Parameter for this Client instance in the data model) MUST terminate the MQTT communications session (via the `DISCONNECT` packet) and consider the MTP disabled.
+**[R-MQTT.16]{}** - USP Agents that have NOT received any Subscriptions outlined in [R-MQTT.15]() "subscribe-topic" User Property in the `CONNACK` and do NOT have a configured Topic Filter (`Device.MQTT.Client.{i}.Subscription.{i}.Topic` Parameter for this Client instance in the data model) MUST terminate the MQTT communications session (via the `DISCONNECT` packet) and consider the MTP disabled.

 **[R-MQTT.17]{}** - If a USP Endpoint does not successfully subscribe to at least one Topic, it MUST NOT publish a packet with a USP Record in its Application Message, and MUST disconnect from the MQTT server.